polito-WA1-AJ-2022-exam/biglab2-superteam/README.md

     }
     ```
     - **Error responses**:
-        - `400 BAD REQUEST` (the request is not in the specified format)
-        - `422 UNPROCESSABLE ENTITY` (the id chosen is not in the specified format)
+        - `422 UNPROCESSABLE ENTITY` (the request is not in the specified format or the id chosen is not in the specified format)
         - `404 NOT FOUND` (the film that corresponds to the `id` chosen does not exist)
         - `500 INTERNAL SERVER ERROR` (generic error if the server crashes)
 ---